diyahir/monad-bft/magma-external-blockbuilder-tests/README.md

 If no tests have both transactions in the same block:

 1. Try increasing the number of test iterations (edit `num_tests` in `src/main.rs`)
-2. The test includes a 100ms delay between builder bundle and normal transaction submission - you can adjust this timing
+2. The normal transaction is submitted immediately before the builder bundle (without waiting for response) - both submissions happen in rapid succession to maximize the chance they're processed for the same block

 ## Configuration